 The Conservative Party has begun the nomination process to elect a new party leader and therefore our next Prime Minister.

-Boris Johnson is the favourite but my gut tells me that Teresa May will win.
+Boris Johnson is the favourite but my gut tells me that Theresa May will win.

 Making pronouncements based on what one’s intensities say is a perilous practice.
 Often you end up talking shit or vomiting nonsense.
 Allow me to offer some head-like reasoning for what I feel in my waters.

 First, it’s an odd fact of recent history that front-runners in Tory leadership elections tend not to win.
 Michael Heseltine was defeated by John Major in 1990; Michael Howard and Kenneth Clarke were beaten by William Hague in 1997; Michael Portillo and Kenneth Clarke (again) were beaten by Iain Duncan Smith in 2001; and David Cameron beat David Davis in 2005.

 If history stays consistent then Boris Johnson is likely to secure more votes from MPs… but be rejected by the membership.

 There is a modern political saying that “he who wields the knife shall never wear the crown” (attributable, I think, to Hesletine by way of Gavin Esler, but clearly inspired by Shakespeare’s Julius Cæsar and the differing fates of Brutus and Mark Anthony).
 But why is that?

 I think that perhaps Conservatives—both the MPs and in the modern era of party members’ ballots—have an innate distaste for overt political manoeuvrings towards the leadership.
 Hesletine, Portillo and Davis in particular all built campaign networks in a way that seemed entitled and arrogant, and I do not think that the Conservative Party members took kindly to that kind of presumption.